-Opened in 2017, the AB Town Park features a splash pad, large skatepark, 18-hole mini-golf course, half-court basketball court, playground, picnic area, concession stand, & public restrooms.
-The park is free for use (mini-golf & concession stand items for a fee) & open dawk to dusk daily.
+Opened in 2017, the AB Town Park features a splash pad, large skatepark, 18-hole mini-golf course, half-court basketball court, picnic area, concession stand, & public restrooms.
+The park is free for use (mini-golf & concession stand items for a fee).

 Facebook page • 915 W Fort Macon Rd.